iter-tools/iter-tools/API.md

 slice(2, 6, 2, range(10)); // Iterable[2, 4]
 ```

 `start` and `end` can also be negative.
-When they are, they refer to offsets from the end of `iterable`, as they do in `Array.prototype.slice`. `step` must not be negative.
+When they are, they refer to offsets from the end of `iterable`, as they do in `Array.prototype.slice`.
+This will always require consuming the entire iterable to figure out where the end is. `step` must not be negative.

 ```js
 slice(0, -3, range(10)); // Iterable[0, 1, 2, 3, 4, 5, 6]